manujedi/BSC300-Maps/README.md

 |Vienna                 |AT| 0900| 230310| 3G0 -> 4464| 26S -> 2836| 009 -> 09| 007 -> 07|

 no idea what the scaling is, does not correspond to any coordinate system that i know

+Solved now, convert Latitutde to MercatorY.
+See parser.ipynb

 # some graphs about the data: